from the "Field Day" lp. Music by Brian Baker, lyrics by Peter Cortner.

 dying your hair to hide the gray

-you're masturbating bitterly on your front porch while the wife's away"
+you're masturbating bitterly on your front porch while the wife's

 Leo is dead